pyth-network/grant-program/README.md

 cargo test-bpf
 ```

-And the unit tests for the frontend via:
+The unit tests for the frontend require starting the database and migrating it (per the directions above).
+Then run:

 ```bash
 cd frontend